Powerlearnproject/se-day1-assignment-Ukingglobal/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is the application of engineering principles and techniques to the design, development, testing, and maintenance of software systems.
-It involves a systematic approach to software development, ensuring that software is reliable, efficient, scalable, and meets the requirements of its users.
+Software engineering is the application of engineering principles and techniques to the design, development, testing, and maintenance of software systems. which involves a systematic approach to software development, ensuring that software is reliable, efficient, scalable, and meets the requirements of its users.

 Software engineering encompasses various aspects, including: